aaron-human/fluffy-tribble/doc/physics.md

 As described above; the total of it in a system can be made to be completely conserved, depending on what the `restitution_coefficients` are set to.

 Unlike energy, momentum is _always_ conserved.
-Though it's not used much in this document, here's the equation for it:
+Here's the equation for it:

 ```
 linear_momentum = mass * linear_velocity